Support › Foundaro Spokes

 Overview

-Front is organized around five content types (Pages, Blogs, Posts, News, Events), a site and theme management system, and an editorial workflow with review, scheduling, and publishing controls.
+Spokes is organized around five content types (Pages, Blogs, Posts, News, Events), a site and theme management system, and an editorial workflow with review, scheduling, and publishing controls.
+It also includes a Support Suite — FAQ, Tickets, Forms, Status Pages, and Scheduling — for teams that manage customer-facing support alongside their content.

 Getting Started